awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 # Configure Spark<a name="emr-spark-configure"></a>

-You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using the `spark-defaults` configuration classification\.
-For more information about the options, see the [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html) topic in the Apache Spark documentation\.
-You can also configure Spark dynamically at the time of each application submission\.
-For more information, see [Enabling Dynamic Allocation of Executors](#spark-dynamic-allocation)\.
+You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using configuration classifications when you create a cluster\.
+For more information about using configuration classifications, see [Configuring Applications](emr-configure-apps.md)\.

+Configuration classifications for Spark on Amazon EMR include the following:
++ `spark`—Sets the `maximizeResourceAllocation` property to true or false\.
+When true, Amazon EMR automatically configures `spark-default` properties based on cluster hardware configuration\.
+For more information, see [Using maximizeResourceAllocation](#emr-spark-maximizeresourceallocation)\.
++ `spark-defaults`—Sets values in the `spark-defaults.conf` file\.
+For more information, see [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html) in the Spark documentation\.
++ `spark-env`—Sets values in the `spark-env.sh` file\.
+For more information, see [Environment Variables](https://spark.apache.org/docs/latest/configuration.html#environment-variables) in the Spark documentation\.
++ `spark-hive-site`—Sets values in the `hive-site.xml` for Spark\.
++ `spark-log4j`—Sets values in the `log4j.properties` file\.
+For settings and more information, see the [log4j\.properties\.template](https://github.com/apache/spark/blob/master/conf/log4j.properties.template) file on Github\.
++ `spark-metrics`—Sets values in the `metrics.properties` file\.
+For settings and more information, see the [metrics\.properties\.template](https://github.com/apache/spark/blob/master/conf/metrics.properties.template) file on Github, and [Metrics](https://spark.apache.org/docs/latest/monitoring.html#metrics) in Spark documentation\.

 ## Spark Defaults Set By Amazon EMR<a name="spark-defaults"></a>

-The following defaults are set by Amazon EMR regardless of whether other settings are set to true, such as `spark.dynamicAllocation.enabled` or `maximizeResourceAllocation`\.
-+ spark\.executor\.memory
-+ spark\.executor\.cores

-**Note**
-Using Amazon EMR release version 4\.4\.0 and later, `spark.dynamicAllocation.enabled` is set to true by default\.

-The following table shows how Spark defaults that affect applications are set\.
+The following table shows how Amazon EMR sets default values in `spark-default` that affect applications\.

 **Spark defaults set by Amazon EMR**